top of page

 7) Your Controls

-• Manage cord participation and remove cord data from your device using in-app controls.
+• Manage cord participation and remove local cord data in-app

-• Because Cord does not require personal accounts, Cord generally cannot identify you unless you voluntarily provide contact details (for example, support email).
+Because Cord does not require personal-account identity, Cord may not be able to identify you unless you voluntarily provide contact details (for example, through support email).

 8) Children’s Privacy